-To better understand colon cancer risk factors, watch the video below in which CancerBro meets Mr Collin, a colon cancer patient.
+To better understand colon cancer symptoms, watch the video below in which CancerBro meets Mr Collin, a colon cancer patient.

 CancerBro, can you please discuss the colon cancer risk factors in detail?